Artist-In-Residence Program

 Spring Deadline:

-Application packet must be postmarked by January 1st
+• Application materials must be emailed or postmarked by January 1st

 Fall Deadline:

-Application packet must be postmarked by June 1st
+• Application materials must be emailed or postmarked by June 1st

 Application:

-A portfolio of 20 shots of work (printed, on disc/flashdrive, or slide; we're not picky)
+• A portfolio of 20 shots of work (printed, on disc/flashdrive, slide, or high quality JPGs in a ZIP file; we're not picky)

-A physical letter of recommendation from 3 ceramic artists or instructors (These can either be mailed separately or included in the application packet)
+• 3 references from other ceramic artists or instructors (These can either be mailed separately, emailed directly to studio@coreclay.com , or included in the application packet)

-Put all these (minus the online application) into an envelope and send it to:
+• Put all of these (minus the online application) into an envelope or email and send it to:

 Core Clay